E-Commerce

 1: Technical Infrastructure

-Launching sites in international markets doesn’t always mean those sites should be hosted by servers in those markets.
+Launching sites in international markets doesn’t always require hosting those sites on servers in those markets.
 In many cases, that isn’t possible due to local infrastructure limitations.
 It’s also often unnecessary: latency issues are uncommon when using robust solutions that can smartly distribute server loads across larger regions (such as Europe).

 Finding a solution or turn-key vendor that provides dedicated IT resources and geo-load balancing, when appropriate, is imperative.